 With the vast amount of insurance providers in the market, you can easily buy online health insurance policies.
 But for someone stepping into adulthood, or for someone unaware of the insurance sectors, certain terms and conditions can seem confusing and overwhelming.
 Here are 10 insurance-related things that you should be aware of before buying a policy.

-Types of Health Insurance Policies
+Types of Health Insurance Plan

 Firstly you must be aware of the different types of health insurance policies available in the market